ArcadiaPower/arc-quickstart/README.md

 This command will concurrently start:

-1. A React web app demonstrating use of Arcadia's front-end integration component, called Utility Connect.
+1. A React web app demonstrating use of Arcadia's front-end integration component, called Connect.
-2. An example backend [server](./server/index.js) that calls the Arcadia API to create Utility Connect Tokens, which are used to instantiate Utility Connect and scope it to the correct user.
+2. An example backend [server](./server/index.js) that calls the Arcadia API to create Connect Tokens, which are used to instantiate Connect and scope it to the correct user.
 The server's webhook endpoint will also print incoming webhook events to the console.

-If you open the React app in your browser by navigating to [http://localhost:8090](http://localhost:8090), you can go through the Utility Connect flow and enter utility credentials.
+If you open the React app in your browser by navigating to [http://localhost:8090](http://localhost:8090), you can go through the Connect flow and enter utility credentials.

 But how do we start getting utility data from the Arcadia API after a user submits their utility credentials?
 We'll need to set up webhooks for exactly this purpose.

 ## Webhooks
-Let's set up webhooks so that after credentials are submitted via Utility Connect, we can start receiving account-related data.
+Let's set up webhooks so that after credentials are submitted via Connect, we can start receiving account-related data.
 Webhooks allow us to receive data when it's available, rather than constantly polling the server.

 ### ngrok